 COLOSSEUM ATHLETICS IS 100% DEDICATED TO PROMOTING FAIR LABOR WHEREVER OUR PRODUCTS ARE MADE.

-At Colosseum Athletics we realize that our sourcing decisions have a social impact in factories around the globe.
-Along with meeting our customer’s expectations, we are also active in improving working conditions for hundreds of workers wherever Colosseum products are made.
-We feel responsible for the well-being of workers finishing our products and are committed to improving their quality of life.
+At Colosseum Athletics, we realize that our sourcing decisions have a social impact in factories around the globe.
+Along with meeting schools’ brand standards, and our customers’ quality, price, and delivery expectations, we are also active in improving working conditions for hundreds of workers wherever Colosseum products are made.
+We feel responsible for the well-being of workers manufacturing our products and are committed to improving their quality of life.

-As a member of the Fair Labor Association, we have adopted the Workplace Code of Conduct which is visibly posted in all factories where Colosseum products are made.
+As an affiliate of the Fair Labor Association, we have adopted the Workplace Code of Conduct which is visibly posted in all factories making Colosseum products.

 CODE OF CONDUCT

 STANDARDS: CAC suppliers and their contractors must operate workplaces that adhere to the following minimum standards and practices.
 In addition, CAC suppliers and their contractors must comply, at a minimum, with all applicable legal requirements of the country in which products are manufactured.
 Where this Code and the applicable laws of the country of manufacture conflict or differ, the higher standard shall prevail.

 EMPLOYMENT RELATIONSHIP: Employers shall adopt and adhere to rules and conditions of employment that respect workers and, at a minimum, safeguard their rights under national and international labor and social security laws and regulations.

 NONDISCRIMINATION: No person shall be subject to any discrimination in employment, including hiring, compensation, advancement, discipline, termination or retirement, on the basis of gender, race, religion, age, disability, sexual orientation, nationality, political opinion, social group or ethnic origin.